 Cheese is an excellent source of milk proteins with a high content of calcium and vitamin B12.
 It also contains sodium, so be careful when buying cheese as it is always good to check the nutrition label.

 When kale meets cheese, it is a delicious, nutritious, and rich gourmet dish.
 Kale is a member of the cabbage family.
 There are many different types of kale.
 The most common you might find in your local supermarket is the type that is green in color and with a curly shape.
 Just like this one!

 Cleaning and washing kale thoroughly is necessary to remove trapped dirt.
-It is recommended to best wash kale in cold water, stirring/shake a bit to release the dirt.
+It is recommended to best wash kale in cold water, stirring/shaking a bit to release the dirt.
 Two to three rinses may be required to release the grit.